Question 46: Are any of the products, associated with this course of cell therapy, genetically modified?

 • If the unrelated donor was non-NMDP and not a CBU, continue to Registry donor ID.

-Indicate the relationship and match between the recipient and the related donor reported in this instance.
+Indicate the relationship and match between the recipient and the related donor being reported in this instance.
+When determining the donor’s match / mismatched relationship to the recipient, only consider HLA-A, B, C, and DRB1.

-Does not include: Other types of twins or HLA-identical siblings (see below).
+• Does not include other types of twins or HLA-identical siblings.

-Includes: Non-monozygotic (dizygotic, fraternal, non-identical) twins.
+• HLA-identical sibling (may include non-monozygotic twin): Non-monozygotic (dizygotic, fraternal, non-identical) twins.
 Occurs when two eggs are fertilized by two different sperm cells at the same time.
-This category also includes siblings who aren’t twins but have identical HLA types.
-The patient and donor will be allele-level matched at HLA-A, B, C, and DRB-1.
+Also includes siblings who aren’t twins but have identical HLA types.
+The recipient and donor will be allele level matched at HLA-A, B, C, and DRB1.

-Includes: All blood relatives, other than siblings, who are HLA matched (e.g., parents, aunts, uncles, children, cousins, half-siblings).
-The patient and donor will be allele-level matched at HLA-A, B, C, and DRB-1.
+• HLA-matched other relative (does NOT include a haplo-identical donor): All blood-related relatives, other than siblings, who are HLA matched (i.e., parents, aunts, uncles, children, cousins, half-siblings).
+The recipient and donor will be allele level matched HLA-A, B, C, and DRB1.

 Indicate if the allogeneic unrelated or related donor reported in this instance was used for prior cellular therapies or HCT for this recipient.
 If this is the recipient’s first infusion, select No.

-Question 39: Global Registration Identifier for Donors (GRID):
+Question 52: Global Registration Identifier for Donors (GRID)

 The Global Registration Identifier for Donors (GRID) was developed by the WMDA to ensure secure, reliable and unambiguous assignment of unrelated donors.
 The GRID standard is a 19-character donor identifier composed of three elements: Issuing Organization Number (ION), Registration Donor Identifier, and Checksum (shown below).
 This standard will ensure each donor ID is globally unique and will reduce the risk of misidentification of donors or their donations.